UiharuKazari2008/SOS-Keychip/preboot/app/README.md

 This is the script to launch the game.
 This is considered "secure" and is located in the game to prevent modification
 ## update.ps1 or download.ps1
-* Update must be 7z format and contain only option folders in the root of the archive
+* Update must be 7z format and follow the SOS Installation format (See bellow)
-* Installation of Option packs will cause a full check-in and check-out of the keychip in update mode, Please be present at the cabinet and ensure the host is secure as the disks will be read-write during the updates!
+* Installation of update packs will cause a full check-in and check-out of the keychip in update mode, **Please be present at the cabinet and ensure the host is secure as the disks will be read-write during the updates!**
-* Later versions will support full installations based on the SOS VHD format and encrypted updates

 If you have a remote update script that was provided by your network administrator then it should be placed in the X:\ drive and no update.ps1 should be present<br/>
 This project is not responsible for the creation or maintenance of said scripts